-OPEN TO: 10, 11, 12Full Year CoursePREREQUISITE: C grade in ASL 1-2 or Teacher Permission Requires passing 1st semester to remain in 2nd semesterCROSS CREDIT: Career & Tech Ed Tech Prep credit may be available for this course.
+OPEN TO: 10, 11, 12Full Year CoursePREREQUISITERecommended at least a C grade in ASL 1-2 Requires passing 1st semester to remain in 2nd semesterCROSS CREDIT:Career & Tech EdTech Prep credit may be available for this course.

 This course is a continuation of ASL 1 & 2.
 Students will increase in proficiency of ASL, both in the classroom and with outside deaf activities.
 During silent activities, communication will continue to be done by using ASL signs, grammar, facial expressions, body language, as well as oral and manual interpreting.
 Students will continue to be exposed to deaf culture by reading articles, watching videotapes, interacting with deaf guests.